kexiZeroing/kexiZeroing.github.io/src/blog/debugging-css.md

 - This is where the `overflow: clip` becomes helpful.
 It’s supported by all major browsers.
 If you set `overflow-y` to `clip`.
 The `overflow-x` value will stay as is (`visible`).
 Now the clipping happens only on the y-axis.

-- Position `fixed` doesn’t work with `transform` CSS property.
-It happens because transform creates a new coordinate system and your `position: fixed` element becomes fixed to that transformed element.
+- Position `fixed` doesn’t work with `transform` property for the ancestor element.
+It happens because `transform` creates a new stacking context and containing block, causing the fixed element to be positioned relative to that ancestor instead of the viewport.

 - Center one and right/left align other element: Grid layout may be the cleanest and most efficient method.
 There is no need for absolute positioning or flexbox with fake elements.